imgly/pesdk-ios-build/README.md

 ## Features

-* 62 stunning build in filters to choose from.
+* 62 stunning built in filters to choose from.
-* Native code.
-Our backend is Core Image based, therefore we dodge all the nasty OpenGL problems other frameworks face.
+* Native code: Our rendering engine is based on Apple's Core Image, therefore we dodge all the nasty OpenGL problems other frameworks face.
-* iPad support.
-Since version two uses auto layout, it's easy to compile your app for iPhone and iPad.
-No more ugly nested iPhone app on your iPad.
+* iPad support: The Photo Editor SDK uses auto layout for its views and adapts to each screen size - iPhone or iPad.
-* Design filters in photoshop!
-Before you had to tweak values in code or copy & paste them from photoshop or your favorite image editor.
+* Design filters in Photoshop: With most photo editing frameworks you have to tweak values in code or copy & paste them from Photoshop or your favorite image editor.
 With our response technology that is a thing of the past.
-Design your filter in photoshop, once you are done apply it onto the provided identity image.
-That will 'record' the filter response.
-Save it, add it as new filter, done!
+Design your filter in Photoshop, once you are done apply it onto the provided identity image.
+That will 'record' the filter response - save it, add it as new filter, done!
-* Swift.
-Keeping up with time, we used Swift to code the img.ly SDK, leading to leaner easier code.
+* Swift: Keeping up with time, we chose Swift as the main development language of the Photo Editor SDK, leading to leaner easier code.
-* Live preview, as with version one, filters can be previewed in the camera preview.
+* Live preview: Filters can be previewed directly in the camera preview.
-* Low memory footprint, with version two we were able to reduce the memory footprint massively.
+* Low memory footprint: We were able to reduce our memory footprint significantly.
-* Non-destructive.
-Don't like what you did?
+* Non-destructive: Don't like what you did?
 No problem, just redo or even discard it.
-* Highly customizable.
-Style the UI as you wish to match your needs.
+* Highly customizable: Style the UI as you wish to match your needs.
-* Objective-C support.
-* FAST, we re-implemented our renderer, and we made it super fast !
+* Objective-C support: All of our public API is Objective-C compatible.
+* Fast: Our renderer uses hardware acceleration and the GPU, which makes it lightning fast.

+### New in Version 6.0

+* Updated UI: We've made some UI changes leading to an even better user experience.
+* Lots of refactoring and stability improvements
+* Updated Sticker Tool: We now support multiple sticker categories and sticker coloring.
+* Updated Focus Tool: You can finally adjust the gradient and we've moved from a gaussian blur to a box blur for an even better result.
+* Transform Tool: We've completely redesigned and rewritten our crop tool.
+You can now not only crop your image, but also straighten it.

 <p><img style="display:block" src="https://www.photoeditorsdk.com/assets/images/documentation/ios/product.png"></p>